0xsch1zo/arch-deploy/README.md

 This script is supposed to be used after a fresh install of arch.
 It installs my [dotfiles](https://github.com/sentientbottleofwine/dotfiles), sets up sound, installs themes and more.

 > [!WARNING]
-> Use this script at your own risk
+> This script has been tested but still use it at your own risk

 ## Usage
 ```